-With UK inflation on the rise, regular interest rate hikes, and questions around house prices, many investors (both existing and would-be) are wondering whether UK buy-to-let remains a worthwhile investment.
+With UK inflation on the rise, regular interest rate hikes, and questions around house prices, many investors (both existing and would-be) are questioning "Is buy to let a good investment?" and are looking for the right reasons to invest.
+The UK property market is shifting and it is important to understand whether investing in it is the correct decision for you.

-At GetGround, we believe it is.
-Here’s five reasons why:
+At GetGround, we believe it could be.
+Here are five reasons why:

 Whether you’re planning for retirement, or simply keen to make your money work harder, an investment in buy-to-let can be a great regular source of income for years to come.
-The average UK rental yield is about 3.6%, but in some places can hit double figures.
+The average UK rental yield was about 5.4% in 2024, but can be higher in regional areas such as Liverpool, Birmingham and Manchester, at times even hitting double figures.
 That means there are still impressive rental returns to be found in the UK market.
-What’s more, VeriSmart analysis predicts that renters will outnumber homeowners by 2039 in the UK.
-So buy-to-let investment doesn’t just have the potential for short-term income – it looks set to offer regular returns in the long-term, too.
+VeriSmart's analysis predicts that renters will outnumber homeowners by 2039 in the UK.
+So UK property investment doesn’t just have the potential for short-term income – it looks set to offer regular returns in the long term, too.

 At the same time as regular returns, buy-to-let investments also benefit from capital growth – the potential for your property’s value to increase over time.